scalameta/scalafmt/docs/configuration.md

 > This parameter might reduce the number of blank lines but will not eliminate
 > them completely unless corresponding value is negative.

-Each entry on this list consists of the following fields:
+Each entry on this list consists of the following fields (except `blanks`, all are used to match whether the rule should apply):

 - `regex`
   - a regular expression to match the type of the statement